krzyb5081/spring-shop/README.md

 # spring-shop
+This is first shop repository managed from web browser so i copied it and created new one to make git folder in computer filesystem and do things properly.
+Here is new repository: github.com/krzyb5081/shop

-online shop java project using spring boot and hibernate
+Online shop java project using spring boot and hibernate.